-At the end of the programme a student should be able to:

-Understand the basic concepts of chemistry and solve problems in inorganic, organic, theoretical and physical chemistry.

-Understand the applicability of chemistry in solving problems related to industry, agriculture, medicine, environment and day to day life.

-Experiment, analyse and draw conclusions from qualitative, quantitative and synthetic laboratory exercises in chemistry.

-Design research projects in inorganic, organic, theoretical and physical chemistry that help develop research aptitude.
+PSO 1 Understand the basic concepts and finding solutions to the problems in inorganic, organic, theoretical and physical chemistry.
+PSO 2 Understand the applicability of chemistry in solving problems related to industry, agriculture, medicine, environment and in day to day life.
+PSO 3 Experiment, analyze and draw conclusions from qualitative, quantitative and synthetic laboratory exercises in chemistry.
+PSO 4 Design research projects in inorganic, organic, theoretical and physical chemistry developing research aptitude.